rgrove/sanitize/COMPARISON.md

 * Loofah has a single global whitelist for attributes, which it uses for all elements.
-HTMLFilter has per-element attribute whitelists, but provides no way to whitelist global attributes (i.e., attributes that should be allowed on any element).
-Sanitize supports both globally and element-specific attribute whitelists.
+HTMLFilter has per-element attribute whitelists, but provides no way to whitelist global attributes (i.e., attributes that should be allowed on any element, such as `class`).
+Sanitize supports both global and element-specific attribute whitelists.

 * Sanitize and Loofah both support HTML5 data attributes.
 In Sanitize, data attributes can be enabled or disabled in either the global or element-specific